Query Debug Service

 https://mathworld.wolfram.com/PlatonicSolid.html

-The Platonic solids, also called the regular solids or regular polyhedra, are with equivalent faces composed of congruent There are exactly five such solids (Steinhaus 1999, pp. 252-256 the and as was proved by Euclid in the last proposition of the The Pl
+The Platonic solids, also called the regular solids or regular polyhedra, are with equivalent faces composed of congruent .
+There are exactly five such solids (Steinhaus 1999, pp. 252-256): the , and , as was proved by Euclid in the last proposition of th

 score